liam-nguyen/note/wiki/docs/Data Science/Database/Database Systems.md

 ##### Predicate locks

-**Predicate lock**(谓词锁) works similarly to the shared/exclusive lock, but rather than belonging to a particular object (e.g., one row in a table), it belongs to all objects that m*atch some search condition*, such as:
+**Predicate lock**(谓词锁) works similarly to the shared/exclusive lock, but rather than belonging to a particular object (e.g., one row in a table), it belongs to all objects that *match some search condition*, such as:

 ```sql
 SELECT * FROM bookings